dpisarenko/50web/README.md

 Downside: Separate SSL certificates.
 Fair trade.

 For each domain that uses client-side JavaScript, nginx proxy /api/xxx to localhost:5000 as needed.
-(Internal a50c gem doesn't need any proxy, since it's accessing API via localhost.)
+(Internal a50c/b50d gem doesn't need any proxy, since it's accessing API via localhost.)

 ## auth?

 A50C::Auth gets posted email & password, and returns API key and pass values to set in cookies.
 No cross-scriping worries, since it's not JavaScript.

-# woodegg TODO:

-* login
-* static home: list of countries, or questions across all countries
-* .country(cc) + .uploads(cc) : list of questions + uploads
-* .templates : list of all questions
-* .template(id) : answers & essays for all countries for that question
-* .question(id) : answers & essays for that country-specific question
-* .topic(id) : subtopics linking to template/:id
-* .upload(id) : details, transcrit, & download link for that upload